adbenitez/deltachat-cursed/README.md

 ## Usage

-After installation the command `curseddelta` should be available, or you can use `python3 -m cursed_delta`.
+After installation the command `curseddelta` should be available, or you can use `python3 -m deltachat-cursed`.
 The first time you run `curseddelta` you need to specify an email and password:

 ```